joinself/self-rust-sdk/src/storage/STORAGE.md

 As clients persist these operations, it allows them to validate that the server is being honest about the records it returns.
 If the server produces new operations that depend on tampered history that the client has already witnessed, signautures and previous hashes will not match, allowing clients to mark servers as compromised/untrustworthy.

-### Actions

-Holds actions that create or revoke public keys.
-It is linked to it's parent operation by its autoincrementing primary key.

-Serves as a means of linking public keys to their corresponding actions, and by extension, persistent identifiers.

-### Public Keys
+### Identifiers

-Holds records of public key addresses that have been witnessed or interacted with.
+Holds records of public key address identifiers that have been witnessed or interacted with.

 This is essentially the main table, as public keys serve as an address by which things are routed and entities are connected, etc.